-[IF NEEDED, READ TO MOTHER /GUARDIAN.] ------------------ ----------- ------------- expected to answer all the questions.
-I PRACT TICE EXERCISES.
-A. CAPI CHECK : IS CHILD IN 1ST GRADE OR HIGHER GRADE?
-YES B. PRACTICE FOR CHILDREN NOT YET IN 1ST GRADE.
-(1) TURN TO "INTRODUCTION TO READING COMPREHENSION SUBTES (IN PIAT VOLUME II) AND READ: Now I want to find out how well you understand and remember what you read.
-Let practice again a little so you will know what I want you to do.
+This section measures (Child Name)'s ability to understand what (he/she) reads.
+The questions begin at a very basic skill level and go to a very high skill level.
+No one is expected to answer all the questions.
+PRACT TICE EXERCISES.
+A. CAPI CHECK: IS CHILD IN 1ST GRADE OR HIGHER GRADE?
+YES В. PRACTICE FOR CHILDREN NOT YET IN 1ST GRADE.
+(1) TURN TO "INTRODUCTION TO READING COMPREHENSION SUBTEST" (IN PIAT VOLUME II) AND READ: Now I want to find out how well you understand and remember what you read.
+Let us practice again a little so you will know what I want you to do.
 (GO TO PRACTICE A.) (2) FOLLOW TEXT IN EASEL FOR PRACTICE EXERCISES.
 C. NO PRACTICE FOR CHILDREN IN 1ST GRADE OR HIGHER.
-TURN "INTRODUCTION TO THE READING COMPREHENSION SUBTEST," IN PL VOLUME II AND READ: Now I want to find out how well you can understand and remember what you read.
-If first, let me explain what you are to do.
+TURN TO "INTRODUCTION TO THE READING COMPREHENSION SUBTEST," IN PIAT VOLUME II AND READ: Now I want to find out how well you can understand and remember what you read.
+But, first, let me explain what you are to do.
 I am going to show you a page.
-It will have only sentence printed on it.
-Read this sentence silently (PAUSE) to yourself (PAUSE) just on When you have finished, look up at me.
-Then I will show you the next page which will he four pictures on it.
-You are to (show me/point to/tell me the number of) the picture that the describes what you have read.
-Be sure to remember what you have read, once, and then let up at me.
-CAPI STA CK : RECORD SCORE FROM PIAT READING RECOGNITION, Q.86D.
-SKIP ARTING Q# BASED ON READING RECOGNITION SCORE.
-TURN TO APPROPRIA SEL PAGE AND PROCEED IF RAW SCORE = 19 OR HIGHER. $(STARTING\ Q\#\ FROM\ READING\ RECONGITION)$ \Rightarrow
+It will have only a sentence printed on it.
+Read this sentence silently (PAUSE) to yourself (PAUSE) just once.
+When you have finished, look up at me.
+Then I will show you the next page which will have four pictures on it.
+You are to (show me/point to/tell me the number of) the picture that best describes what you have read.
+Be sure to remember what you have read, once, and then look up at me.
+D).
+K: RECORD SCORE FROM PIAT READING RECOGNITION, (COMPUTE SCORE ITEM IF RAW SCORE = 19 OR HIGHER, SKIP TO STARTING Q# BASED ON READING COGNITION SCORE.
+[TURN TO APPROPRIATE EASEL PAGE AND PROCEED.]
+(STARTING Q# FROM READING RECOGNITION) Note: Intervi ewer turns to appropriate easel page and proceeds.